Best Practices: Writing Effective Unit Tests in Blockchain Development

 Before diving into writing tests, it's important to understand the Cosmos SDK testing framework.
 Cosmos SDK provides a comprehensive set of tools and libraries for testing modules and handlers.
 It includes:

-• Mocking frameworks: To create mock objects and simulate real-world scenarios.
+test helpers: For setting up keepers with necessary dependencies.- Mocking frameworks: To create mock objects and simulate real-world scenarios.

 Step 2: Setting Up Your Testing Environment